pranavdg1997/fatafat-cover-letter/README.md

 # Fatafat Cover Letter
 (*fatafat* : Indian slang which means 'quick & easy')\

 QUICK DISCLAIMER : This app needs you to have Python on your system and some very basic programming background to be able to use it seamlessly.
 It opens in your browser but runs on your machine, hence a functioning computer is necessary.
-If you feel this should be hosted online, and made available to non-programmers, the FREE solutions that exist do not guarantee privacy of your uploaded data, albeit that with some minor investment it can be made into a successfull app.
+If you feel this should be hosted online, and made available to non-programmers, the FREE solutions that exist do not guarantee privacy of your uploaded data, although there is workout which might involve some minimal financial investment.

 This app lets you speed up making your custom cover letter.
 You can replace Company name and Position in your cover letter, then proceed to save it to an output file with 1 click.\
 You can also keep track of the companies you have applied so far with timestamp of application.